legout/veritascribe/ENHANCEMENTS.md

 3.  **Update Module Loading:**
     *   In `llm_modules.py`, modify the `AnalysisOrchestrator` to load the compiled modules using `module.load()` if they exist.
 This avoids re-compiling on every run.

 ### 2.3.
-Cost and Token Usage Monitoring
+Cost and Token Usage Monitoring ✅ COMPLETED

 -   **Goal:** Track and report the token usage and estimated cost associated with each analysis run.
--   **Current Status:** Not implemented.
+-   **Current Status:** ✅ IMPLEMENTED.
+Token usage and cost estimation is now tracked for all analysis runs and displayed in reports and CLI output.
+Pricing information is included for all supported providers (OpenAI, OpenRouter, Anthropic, Custom).
--   **Relevance:** Still highly relevant.
-The addition of multiple LLM providers makes this feature even more important for managing costs.
+-   **Relevance:** Highly relevant feature for managing costs across multiple LLM providers.

 #### Implementation Plan